meyersj/geotweet/README.md

 and load them into Amazon S3 Buckets.
 The log files in S3 are then used as input for Elastic Map Reduce jobs.

-Also contains some *(retired)* scripts to extract POI nodes from OSM data and load into MongoDB, as well as loading US states and routes GeoJSON into MongoDB.
+Also contains some scripts to extract POI nodes from OSM data and load into MongoDB, as well as loading US states and routes GeoJSON into MongoDB.

 ### Data Pipeline